exoscale/exoscale-cloud-controller-manager/test/README.md

 ## Cleaning up resources

-Cleaning resources from your Exoscale account and removing generated assets is as simple as running `terraform destroy`.
+Cleaning resources from your Exoscale account and removing generated assets is as simple as running `terraform destroy` in the
+`terraform-kubeadm` or `terraform-sks` directory.